rmeloamaro/docs/docs/manual/projects/resource-model-sources/aws-eks.md

 ::: enterprise
 :::

-The AWS EKS (Elastic Kubernetes Service) Resource Model Source allows you to import your EKS clusters as nodes within Rundeck.
-This enables you to manage and execute jobs on your Kubernetes clusters directly from Rundeck.
+The AWS EKS (Elastic Kubernetes Service) Resource Model Source allows you to import your EKS clusters as nodes within Runbook Automation.
+This enables you to manage and execute jobs on your Kubernetes clusters directly from Runbook Automation.

 ### Configuration

 To configure the AWS EKS Resource Model Source:

-1. In your Rundeck project, go to "Project Settings" > "Edit Nodes".
+1. In your project, go to "Project Settings" > "Edit Nodes".
 2. Click "Add a new Node Source".
 3. Select "AWS EKS Clusters" from the list of available node sources.
 4. Configure the following settings: